 The discovery that DNA was the "transforming agent" and the genetic component of human chromosomes was one of the greatest discoveries of science in the 20th century.
 However, the mechanism of how DNA codes for genetic information was initially a complete mystery and became the focus of intense scientific study (see our DNA II module).
 Still today, the study of how DNA functions comprises an entire discipline of science called molecular biology.
 Originally an offshoot of biochemistry, the field of molecular biology joins biologists, chemists, anthropologists, forensic scientists, geneticists, botanists, and many others who are working to shed light onto the immense complexity of DNA, the so-called blueprint of life.

-While scientists knew that organisms passed on information in the form of genetic material, it required numerous experiments by many scientists to determine what the genetic material is, and to identify that DNA, and not protein, is the genetic material on which life is built.
+It required numerous experiments by many scientists to determine that DNA, and not protein, is the genetic material on which life is built.